-861. Landscaping Screening of Service Areas:
+861. Landscaping Screening of Service Areas and Solar arrays over 30kw:

-Open storage areas, exposed machinery, trailers, dump trucks, and outdoor areas used for the storage and collection of rubbish, must be visually screened from roads and surrounding land uses.
+Solar arrays over 30 kw, open storage areas, exposed machinery, trailers, dump trucks, and outdoor areas used for the storage and collection of rubbish, must be visually screened from roads and surrounding land uses.
 Suitable types of screening include but are not limited to opaque wood fences and dense evergreen hedges of five (5) feet or more in height.
 The DRB may waive screening requirements where existing vegetation or terrain provides screening, or some other kind landscaping would be more attractive or practical.